Oh, My Mama!

 Oh, My Mama! is a 2016 Philippine television drama series broadcast by GMA Network.
 The series is based on a 1981 Philippine film of the same title.
-Directed by Neal del Rosario, it stars Inah de Belen.
-It premiered on September 19, 2016 on the network's Afternoon Prime line up replacing Magkaibang Mundo.
+Directed by Neal del Rosario, it stars Inah de Belen in the title role.
+It premiered on September 19, 2016 on the network's Afternoon Prime line up.
 The series concluded on December 2, 2016 with a total of 55 episodes.
-It was replaced by Ika-6 na Utos in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Maricel finds out that the father she recognized isn't her biological father which will lead to her finding her biological father.
 She will later end up in a syndicate and stay to know her father.
 She will also know Peewee, Bayani, Bimbo, Berto and Nicole, kids who works for the syndicate in a sweatshop.
 Maricel and the kids will escape from the sweatshop and Maricel will serve as a mother figure to the kids.